salihmarangoz/capsicum_superellipsoid_detector/README.md

   - XYZ pointcloud for centers computed after the superellipsoid optimization.
 Centers for failed optimizations will not be published.
 Recommended only for debugging.
 - **`~superellipsoids_volume`** ("sensor_msgs/PointCloud2")
   - XYZ pointcloud for the volume of superellipsoids.
 The volume is sampled uniform with a fixed resolution and then all points are transformed to the real position.
+- **`~superellipsoids_volume_octomap`** ("octomap_msgs::Octomap")
+  - XYZ octomap_vpp::CountingOcTree for the volume of superellipsoids.
+The volume is sampled uniform with a fixed resolution and then all points are transformed to the real position.
+The count value represents cluster index of the superellipsoid.

 - **`~surface_normals_marker`** ("visualization_msgs::MarkerArray")
   - Arrow markers for visualizing surface normals.
 Surface normals are computed w.r.t. predicted cluster center.
 Only recommended for debugging.
 Use `~xyz_label_normal` for further processing.
 - **`~xyz_label_normal`** ("sensor_msgs/PointCloud2")